zhurui0509/GEOGM0068-git/_sources/lectures/lecture09.md

 (lecture09)=
-# Lecture 09: Geospatial Semantics II
+# Lecture 09: Spatial Ranking

 Slides will be pulished the week of the lecture.